adap/flower/doc/source/example-mxnet-walk-through.rst

         val_data = mx.io.NDArrayIter(mnist["test_data"], mnist["test_label"], batch_size)
         return train_data, val_data

-As already mentioned we will use the MNIST dataset for this machine learning workload.
-The model architecture (a very simple Sequential model) is defined in :code:`model()`.
+As already mentioned, we will use the MNIST dataset for this machine learning workload.
+The model architecture (a very simple :code:`Sequential` model) is defined in :code:`model()`.

 .. code-block:: python